Rosuav/shed/Kytheon.md

 Still TODO:
 * Email delivery: spamassassin bayes filtering data (check it!)
-* STARTTLS on all email-carrying sockets (SMTP 587 done, SMTP 25 done, IMAP active but not enforced)
+* Require STARTTLS before IMAP authentication (SMTP already does)
 * Upgrade SquirrelMail so it can handle STARTTLS, thus allowing it to be enforced??
 Would mean getting it from svn, not the Debian repo.
 * Backups.
 What isn't in git needs to be backed up.
 This means mail, possibly